-There’s a reason Scotland’s New Year celebrations are famed all over the globe.
-While all countries have their own ways of saying goodbye to the old year and ushering in a new beginning, none have quite the same level of enthusiasm powering these rituals as Scotland.
+While all countries have their own ways of saying goodbye to the old year and ushering in a new beginning, none have quite the same level of enthusiasm for these rituals as Scotland.

-You have to experience it to appreciate the scale and variety; but in the meantime, here’s a look at three of our favourite Hogmanay celebrations from different parts of Scotland.
+You have to experience it yourself to appreciate the scale and variety.
+But, in the meantime, here’s a look at four of our favourite Hogmanay celebrations from different parts of Scotland.

 On January 1st, the Loony Dook sees masses of locals and visitors alike start the year with a dip in the ice-cold waters of the River Forth.
 But if you’d prefer to stay dry, just go along as a spectator.
 Don’t miss the fancy dress parade beforehand.